mkclev3/machines-that-think/README.md

 DRAFT This is a watercolor painting by Nadeesh Prabou that I love, although I don’t know and couldn’t find the name of.
 It’s so moody and gorgeous– I love the neon light of the cars, the windswept trees, and the contrast of the raincoat of the person walking.
 I can picture how this scene smells while I look at it.
 Its so beautiful, and I’m a big fan of watercolors.
 They’re strangely simple but can still be so challenging to learn.
 They’re used so beautifully here.
 I love rainy weather too, and this painting, even though it’s a little chaotic, still feels peaceful.
 It makes me feel like closing my eyes and lying down outside, or running through the rain, or stand under a tree and hear the rain pitter-patter on the leaves.
 Again, not sure how to describe this feeling?
 I guess longing, again a bit of melancholy, as I personally feel like all rain brings me.
 It also feels like a dreamscape to me.

-**Breaking Bones**
+**We Live, We Die**

 <img src="img/Bones OG">

-<sub> [copy in description] </sub>
+<sub>A digital painting by tumblr user @bc-jpeg, part of a collection of paintings titled "we live, we die" </sub>

-DRAFT This last painting is a digital piece by an artist I’ve been following for a while, [insert tumblr].
-This particular piece is a fanart of a creator I don’t really follow, but I wanted to include at least one piece that’s a digital fanart piece because even if it’s a little silly I’m absolutely obsessed with good fanart.
-Everyone can connect to them so much more than with most random pieces, even if the radom pieces are better done.
-I know and love the story, so I feel so much more while looking at the piece.
-I also just love emotional and dramatic and sometimes slightly fantastical people art.
-It’s just so cool, they make me so happy.
-I love the lighting in this one so much, and I think it’s very well done.
+This last painting is fanart by an artist I’ve been following for a while, @bc-jpeg.
+This particular piece is fanart of a creator I don’t really follow, but its so cool!
+It does have a bit of a tumblr-esc style, but good art is good art, so I'll tolerate no complaints or slander.

+A quick ode (not rlly tho) to fanart: fanart has the superpower of being connected to stories that the audience already knows and loves, and I feel that, often, it gives artists the sense that they can skip the "context" while painting, and explore more dramatic or unique subjects.
+Fanart, even the top percent of it thats really really good, is so fantastical and emotional and dramatic, and I love that, and I love the freedom that gives for creators and the support for artists that it generates.

+I love the lighting in this one so much, and I think it’s very well made.
+Its dynamic, its got beautiful lighting, and a good understanding of form.
 When I first saw it, I spent 10 minutes just trying to figure out their process and what I liked so much about it.
-I love the sort of anxiety-inducing??
-Quality of this one.
-Looking at it I’m reminded of the feeling of pent up emotions, or the feeling of almost being this close to losing it.
-I love the fantastical, swishy??
-Vibe of it.
+I love the sort of anxiety-inducing (??) quality of this piece.
+Looking at it I’m reminded of the feeling of pent up emotions, or the feeling of almost being this close 🤏 to losing it.
+I think the subject looks angry but resigned, which is maybe a combination ai won’t be as accustomed to.
+He looks very cold, and it feels powerful, in a way.
+Like that feeling when you absolutely obliterate something and are like yea, im unstoppable, its no biggie.

-I also feel like he looks angry but resigned, which is maybe a combination ai won’t be as accustomed to.
-He looks very cold, and it feels powerful?
-In a way.
-Like that feeling when u absolutely obliterate someone and are like yea, im unstoppable, its no biggie.
-I’m interested to see how AI attempts to replicate such a subtle emotion.
+I’m interested to see how AI attempts to replicate such a subtle but powerful emotion (/vibe?).

 <h3> An AI Attempt </h3>

-Now, AI will put forth it's valiant effort at creating art that doesn't suck
+Now, AI will put forth it's valiant effort at creating art that doesn't suck.

 <img src="img/Unicorn AI">